gnames/bhlnames/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14262195.svg)](https://doi.org/10.5281/zenodo.14262195)

-bhlnames takes one or more scientific names and finds their occurrences in Biodiversity Heritage Library.
+BHLnames takes one or more scientific names and finds their occurrences in Biodiversity Heritage Library (BHL).
 The app also creates an apparent link between a name-string/publication input and the corresponding BHL reference.
+It can be used to find nomenclatural events in BHL by a name and a citation.

 ## Introduction